Abd Al Wasi Al Wasii: Interests

 He was interested in the Islamic history of Yemen, and he investigated some religious texts, including: the collection of Imam Zaid bin Ali, and the Ali bin Musa Al-Ridha newspaper.
 And "Explanation of Flowers" as well as Al-Mukhtasar by Imam Al-Mahdi Ahmed bin Yahya, "Shams Al-Akhbar" in hadith, and "Kinz Al-Rashad" in asceticism.

 Personal life

-His son is the jurist Judge Ahmed, born in 1326/1908 and died in 1405 AH/1985AD.
-And he has grandchildren.
+His son is the jurist Judge Ahmed, born in 1908 and died in 1985 and is survived though his grandchildren.